 The XML file may be retrieved from the FireBrick, or uploaded to the FireBrick using HTTP transfers done via tools such as curl.
 Using these methods, configuration of the FB2900 can be integrated with existing administrative systems.

-Linebreaks are shown in the examples below for clarity only - they must not be entered on the command-line
+Linebreaks are shown in the examples below for clarity only - they must not be entered on the command-line http://<FB2900 IP address or DNS name>/config/config

 3.9.1.
 Download